-By lasting up to 30 days – 15 times longer than conventional fresh doughnuts – our products are much more likely to sell, rather than to expire on the shelf.
+Our Classic Mini Rings last up to 40 days – around 20 times longer than conventional fresh doughnuts – and our Ring Bakes last even longer: 150 days in ambient conditions.
+As a result, our products are much more likely to sell, rather than to expire on the shelf.
 This results in:

 All waste has a cost, of course, but our products also help to reduce other expenses, too: